Ravi208/AlgoTrader-India/README.md

 ## 🚀 Live Demo

+**[Add your public Google AI Studio preview link here]**

-A live demo of this project can be deployed and shared via Google AI Studio.
-The project owner will need to replace this section with their public preview link.
+*Instructions: To share a live demo, deploy this project in Google AI Studio and replace the line above with your public preview URL.*

 *(Note: Live demos are for demonstration purposes.
 All data is simulated.)*